aralab-unr/multi-actor-critic-ddpg-with-aubo/README.md

 - Changed num_epochs from 20 to 15
 - GPU is enabled
 - Changed batch_size from 22 to 256
+- Changed how average is taken, it is now taken once per class (target/main)
+- Changed layers from 2 to 3
+- Changed hidden from 128 to 256
+- Changed epochs from 15 to 25
+- Changed num_cpu from 2 to 6

 ## Experiments performed with AACHER
 - Increasing number of critics is increasing the performance (Number of actors is set to 1)